 The Pastoral Services department ensures that patients of all faiths have their spiritual needs met in accordance with their faith tradition.

 Our Interfaith Chapel is open at any time for prayer or meditation.
 It is located near the south entrance of the medical center.
-The chapel is located near the main entrance of Milton S. Hershey Medical Center.
 See the campus map (PDF).
-We offer three regular services in the Interfaith Chapel:
+We offer two regular services in the Interfaith Chapel:

 - Catholic mass: Tuesday at noon